-So I’m walking through the Saturday vegetable markets near my house, probably around 11am – bear in mind 11 is peak hectic time at this market – and I have my arms and bags filled with items of strange items of produce that I hurriedly wrote down on a piece of newspaper on the way out the door.
+So I’m walking through the Saturday vegetable markets near my house, probably around 11am – bear in mind 11 is peak hectic time at this market – and I have my arms and bags filled with strange items of produce that I hurriedly listed down on a piece of newspaper on the way out the door.
 We’re also out of coffee at home, so the jolt to being amidst a pulsing and mingling crowd takes quite an adjustment.
 I’m basically done shopping at this point, save for the one heavy thing on my list that I always forget until last (like a pumpkin or a feckin sack of potatoes), so I do the final rounds to see if I’ve missed anything super cheap or enticing.

 That’s when I see blue ice-cream containers of tomatoes for sale, $1 each.
 I admit, I’ve been known to overspend at the markets, enticed by shiny fruit and bunches of herbs, but this was a downright bargain and I was game.
 Two dollars later I have two kilograms of plump bursting-with-ripeness toms in a shopping bag and I’m stumbling along the familiar walk home.